apndx/DenMaker/Documentation/testing_document.md

 ------------

-I continued performance testin 20th October 2018.
+### Test round 20.10.2018

+I continued performance testing 20th October 2018.
 Very soon I realised that I will make my life a lot easier, if I change the parametres to scale better than the ones I have used previously.

 These are the new results: